s-u/SessionKeyServer/README.md

 default password or `-P` is used the key security is left to the filesystem and the password does not provide additional protection.

+If you have existing PEM key and certificate (e.g. for use in Rserve), you can create Java keystore out of it via PKCS12 bundle as follows.
+First, concatenate any intermediate certificates into one file - from the server cert to the root cert, e.g.:

+    cat /data/rcloud/conf/server.crt /data/rcloud/conf/verisign.crt > CA-chain.crt

+Then create PKCS12 bundle:

+    openssl pkcs12 -export -inkey /data/rcloud/conf/server.key -in CA-chain.crt -out server.pkcs12

+Use `SessionKeyServer` as the password (unless you want to enter it by hand at each start).
+Then create a keystore out of that:

+    keytool -importkeystore -srckeystore server.pkcs12 -srcstoretype PKCS12 -destkeystore keystore

+Make sure you use the same password you used for the key.
+When done, make sure you adjust the permissions such that only the user running SKS can read the keystore (and remote the intermediate pkcs12 file).
+Now you can use `-tls keystore` option to run the SessionKeyServer in TLS/SSL mode.

 ### Implementation details